EdoardoGruppi/AMLS_II_assignment20_21/README.md

 [Project](https://github.com/EdoardoGruppi/AMLS_II_assignment20_21.git) ~ [Guide](https://github.com/EdoardoGruppi/AMLS_II_assignment20_21/blob/main/Instructions.md)

+Describe Tasks!!
+Check the role of each file!!

-**Important:** the Datasets folder is empty however the datasets will be downloaded automatically running the main.py.
+**Important:** the Datasets folder is empty since the datasets will be downloaded automatically running the main.py.

 ## How to start